Before chasing gobblers this spring, make sure you have the correct license and are familiar with the most up-to-date regulations!

 Ohio is divided into multiple hunting zones, each with specific season dates and regulations.
 Hunters should verify their zone’s dates before planning their hunt.

-Shotguns must use non-toxic shot approved for Turkey hunting.
+Shotguns must use shot types and sizes approved for Turkey hunting.
 Archery equipment must meet minimum draw weight requirements.

 Turkey hunting opportunities in Ohio are available on both public and private lands.
 The state manages numerous Wildlife Management Areas (WMAs) that are open to Turkey hunting during the season.